-Management of the Cranbury School District is responsible for establishing and maintaining effective internal control over compliance with the types of compliance requirements referred to above.
-In planning and performing my audit of compliance, I considered the School District's internal control over compliance with the types of requirements that could have a direct and material effect on each major state program to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for each major state programs and to test and report on internal control over compliance in accordance with OMB Circular A-133 and State of New Jersey OMB's Circular 04-04 and/or 15-08, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
-Accordingly, I do not express an opinion on the effectiveness of the Cranbury's School District's internal control over compliance.
+Management of the Cranbury Township School District is responsible for establishing and maintaining effective internal control over compliance with the types of compliance requirements referred to above.
+In planning and performing my audit of compliance, I considered the School District's internal control over compliance with the types of requirements that could have a direct and material effect on each major state program to determine the auditing procedures that are appropriate in the circumstances for the purpose of expressing an opinion on compliance for each major state program and to test and report on internal control over compliance in accordance with the New Jersey Treasury Circular OMB 15-08, but not for the purpose of expressing an opinion on the effectiveness of internal control over compliance.
+Accordingly, I do not express an opinion on the effectiveness of the Cranbury Township School District's internal control over compliance.